Three themes to help maximize your wealth planning potential.

 - Income tax planning: Take advantage of other state jurisdictions to reduce or mitigate your current (or future) state and local income taxation.

 - Charitable planning: Take advantage of the “last deduction standing” for charitable planning.

-For the first time in over 30 years, we are faced with sweeping changes to the U.S. tax code.
+For the first time in over 30 years, the U.S. tax code saw sweeping changes with the passage of the 2017 Tax Cuts and Jobs Act.
 This is a brief overview of some of the critical developments we believe are important to high-net-worth individuals, families, and business owners.
 We frame these developments in the form of corresponding emerging themes and also propose actionable potential strategies—depending on your unique circumstances and goals—to bring these themes to life.
-This is just a first step— one that will inspire many conversations to help ensure that your wealth plan keeps pace with these changes.

 Estate tax planning